We're building the web's most trustworthy collection of developer tools.

 FileMint started as a response to a security paradox I encountered during my high school computer science finals.
 I needed to merge several encrypted PDF documents, but every "online" tool I found required me to transmit those bytes to an unknown cloud server.

 As a student developer obsessed with the low-level architecture of the web, I knew this wasn't necessary.
-Modern browsers aren't just document viewers—they are high-performance computing environments.
+Modern browsers are not just document viewers - they are high-performance computing environments.
 I realized that by combining React for the UI and Rust-compiled WebAssembly for the heavy lifting, I could build a tool that executes complex file logic entirely within the local V8 engine sandbox.

-I built FileMint to prove that privacy isn't just a policy—it's an engineering choice.
+I built FileMint to prove that privacy is not just a policy - it is an engineering choice.
 By eliminating the back-end processing layer, I created a trustless system.
-I don't have to ask you to trust me with your data, because my code is architecturally incapable of seeing it.
+I do not have to ask you to trust me with your data, because my code is architecturally incapable of seeing it.
 This zero-server-upload model is the core of our technical DNA.

 "I engineered FileMint to bypass the centralized server paradigm.
 Your data stays precisely where it belongs: on your disk."

 View Full Technical Bio →FileMint runs on a high-performance stack of React, Rust, and C++ compiled to WASM.
-I chose this architecture because browser-native execution is the only way to guarantee 100% privacy for sensitive document processing.
+I chose this architecture because browser-native execution keeps core processing local for many sensitive document workflows.

 Traditional online tools rely on Python or PHP backends.
 My tools use near-native WASM modules to perform binary manipulation.
 This allows FileMint to handle memory-intensive tasks like extracting text from high-resolution images or flattening complex PDF page trees using only your local CPU power.
 It's clean, fast, and completely contained within your browser's memory space.